turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 To keep the code clean we will first design the interfaces separate from the implementation.
 The contract API will be defined explicitly via an interface.
 In Rust, interfaces are called [traits][6].
 The design approach will be to leverage Rust strongly typed system to model the domain.
-The [NEP-141][3] standard defined the API using the lowest common denominator to keep the API programming language neutral as musch as possible.
+The [NEP-141][3] standard defined the API using the lowest common denominator to keep the API programming language neutral as much as possible.
 In doing so, we lost type safety.
 For example, numeric amounts were specified as `string` types.
-In Rust, we will instead be working with a typed domain model that makes the code clear and precise.
+With Rust, we get type safety back.
+We will be working with a typed domain model that makes the code clear and precise.

 ![](../../../../.gitbook/assets/oysterpack-near-stake-token-FT-NEP-141.png)

 - see [Rust code][8] on github

-**StakeTokeContract** represents the contract implementation that implements the **FungibaleToken** and **ResolveTransferCall** traits.
+**StakeTokeContract** implements the **FungibaleToken** and **ResolveTransferCall** traits.
 It depends on the **TransferReceiver** interface for cross-contract calls.

 **FungibleToken** trait
 - specifies the core fungible token API